 The action moves in and out of reality and the stage life, as sets are built and struck during numbers – a decorous drawing room, a pastoral hummock – and there is a constant flow of "stage hands" getting on with their tasks, oblivious to the breaking hearts around them.
 This entertaining design is by Ben Baur, and costume designer Karin Jud wittily mitchy-matches ancient and modern.

-But the humour is affectionate, the singing fresh and feisty, and there are visual gags aplenty.
+The humour is affectionate, the singing fresh and feisty, and there are visual gags aplenty.
 And whatever the truth about women, operas are not all like that.
+Catch this one if you can.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|